Eliminator (album): Vintage car

 The album was named for a drag racing term after Ham said the band should feature Gibbons's newly customized 1933 Ford coupe.
-An early suggestion for the album title came from filmmaker Mike Griffin who proposed Top Fuel, but Ham shifted the idea to Eliminator—the term for any category of race cars competing against each other.
+An early suggestion for the album title came from filmmaker Mike Griffin, who proposed Top Fuel, but Ham shifted the idea to Eliminator—the term for any category of race cars competing against each other.

-In 1976, Gibbons met with Don Thelen of Buffalo Motor Cars in Paramount, California, and Ronnie Jones of Hand Crafted Metal with some help from Sid Blackard, to build the car.
+In 1976, Gibbons met with Don Thelen of Buffalo Motor Cars in Paramount, California, and Ronnie Jones of Hand Crafted Metal, with some help from Sid Blackard, to build the car.
 It was built with a Corvette-style engine.
-It was finished in 1983 and called the Eliminator after the album name.
-The car has become recognizable for its red finish and graphics, and is in several of the band's music videos, plus appearances in television, movies, auto shows, and charity events.
+It was finished in 1983 and was called the Eliminator after the album's title.
+The car has become recognizable for its red finish and graphics, which were designed by motorsports artist Kenny Youngblood, and is in several of the band's music videos, plus appearances in television, movies, auto shows, and charity events.
 The car reportedly cost Gibbons $50,000.
 Gibbons keeps the car in Cleveland at the Rock and Roll Hall of Fame where it is on display, but he may still "crank it up and take it out for a spin" whenever he is in the area.